 The NWSI and 601 Tully will assist the selected artists in integrating with the community and building the connections between themselves and the residents, organizations, artists, and others in the Near Westside community.
 For example:

 - The NWSI and 601 Tully’s connection with Syracuse University will allow for SALTQuarters artists to make use of some of the Universities resources, i.e. facilities, equipment and events.

 - Resource guide for community and arts related services, materials and facilities in the area.

 - Quarterly artists mixers co-hosted with the SALTQuarters Artists in Residence.

-Artists who successfully submit a full application will be notified of our selection by the middle of April 2014 regarding this exciting opportunity.
+Artists who successfully submit a full application will be notified of our selection by November 2016 regarding this exciting opportunity.
 In some cases, artists may be asked to clarify or provide additional information.
 Additionally, the selection committee may request an interview with final candidates.
 This will either be done in person, or if unable due to distance or cost, may be done via Skype.

 Overview of the Near Westside Initiative and the SALT District

 The Near Westside Initiative (NWSI), a 501c3 not for profit organization, was formed in 2006 to combine the power of art, technology and innovation with neighborhood values and culture to revitalize Syracuse, New York’s Near Westside.
 To do so, the SALT District (Syracuse, Art, Literacy, and Technology) was established as a place where diverse cultures converge and thrive as they partner to revitalize a once thriving neighborhood that has experienced several decades of decline and disinvestment.
 Today, fueled by interdisciplinary scholarship, international connections, and the seed capital and commitment of Syracuse University and sustained by the residents, businesses, foundations, and the local government of Syracuse, the SALT District is quickly becoming a bourgeoning community, with the arts acting as the main catalyst.